this-is-learning/rxjs-fundamentals-course/part-3/part-3.md

 ## **map()**

-Creating streams is cool and fun, but even more awesome would be if we learn to change values in that stream.
+Creating a stream is cool and fun, but it would be even more awesome if we learn to change values in that stream.
 For example, let's multiply every number in a stream by 2.
 For that purpose we can use the **map()** operator.

 **map()** works on every item in the stream one-by-one.
 It is fully analogous to **Array.prototype.map**, just for streams.